RGF-team/rgf/Readme.rst

 * Q: Temporary files use too much space on my hard drive (Kaggle Kernels disc space is exhausted while fitting **rgf\_python** model).

   A: Please see `rgf\_python#75 <https://github.com/fukatani/rgf_python/issues/75>`__.

+* Q: GridSearchCV/RandomizedSearchCV/RFECV or other scikit-learn tool with ``n_jobs`` parameter hangs/freezes/crashes when runs with **rgf\_python** estimator.

+  A: This is a known general problem of multiprocessing in Python.
+You should set ``n_jobs=1`` parameter of either estimator or scikit-learn tool.

 License
 -------